ericmjl/bayesian-measurement-paper/paper.md

 ## Code & Data

-All code are available as Python scripts and Jupyter notebooks.
+All code for simulation and analysis are available as Python scripts and Jupyter notebooks.
 The archived version used in this publication is released on Zenodo (#TODO), while the source code (including for the manuscript) can be found on [GitHub](^github).

 [^github]: https://github.com/ericmjl/bayesian-measurement-paper